Professional Development & Contract Work

 - AWS Cognito integration for authentication

-- Role-based access control for different user types
+- Role-based access control for the different user types

-The backend hadn't been built yet; my work was ready for integration when the venture folded due to funding challenges.
-The project didn't ship, but it kept my skills current and maintained a relationship with someone who'd valued my work years earlier.
+The backend hadn't been built yet, and my side was ready to integrate when the venture folded over funding.
+It didn't ship, but it kept my skills current and kept me connected to someone who'd valued my work years earlier.

 Contract: Non-Profit Website (September - December 2023)